 Manchukuo Military Guide

-The campaign against Russia in 1905 had carried hundreds of thousands of Japanese soldiers across the plains of Manchuria.
+The campaign against Russia in 1905 carried hundreds of thousands of Japanese soldiers across the plains of Manchuria.
 They saw stretching out before them immense fertile plains, surrounded in places by hills and mountains; and they became aware that China was impotent to protect her own.
-Manchuria embraces a territory of three hundred and sixty thousand square miles, as rich in natural resources as Wisconsin and Minnesota, capable, according to Japanese experts, of sustaining an addition to her population of from sixty to eighty million people.
+Manchuria embraces a territory of three hundred and sixty thousand square miles, rich in natural resources, capable, according to Japanese experts, of sustaining an addition to her population of from sixty to eighty million people.

 Japan in the 1920s faced over-population and economic crisis.
 Moreover, America's trade and immigration policies-which by the 1920s had raised tariffs to unprecedented levels, and had cut off all possibility of Japanese immigration to the United States-were viewed as direct threats to Tokyo's interests.
 All of this strengthened the hand of elements in the Japanese Army and Navy, who claimed that the nation's problems could only be remedied by the conquest of Manchuria, both as a source of raw materials for Japan's factories and as area to be settled by Japanese colonists.
 Japanese naval officers also objected to the Five-Power Pact, claiming that national honor demanded a navy equal in size to that of the United States or Great Britain.

 Through the rest of the 1920s the government in Tokyo continued to seek good relations with the West.
 However, the army and navy were growing increasingly restless as Japan's economy steadily declined through the decade.
 Finally, concluding that the government would not act, officers of the Japanese Army stationed in southern Manchuria decided to force the issue.
-In September 1931, outside the town of Mukden, a small group of officers secretly blew up a length of track belonging to a Japanese-owned railway.
+The first clear demonstration of Japan's aggressive intentions in East Asia came in September 1931, when a rogue Japanese general and his army invaded Manchuria and presented his own government with a fait accompli.
+Outside the town of Mukden, a small group of officers secretly blew up a length of track belonging to a Japanese-owned railway.
 Then, after blaming the sabotage on Chinese "bandits," the Japanese Army moved to occupy all of Manchuria.
 Japan's civilian government had not authorized this operation, but after an unsuccessful attempt to restrain the army in Manchuria the leaders in Tokyo decided to go along with it.

 The Japanese military effectively took control of the Japanese Government in May 1932, when the prime minister was assassinated.
 Manchukuo was formally recognized by the military-controlled regime.